 These are infections that are behind the eardrum.

 The space behind the eardrum is supposed to be dry and all air.

-However, sometimes, infection or phlegm can reach this space via the auditory tube (Eustachian tube) which connects to the back of the nose.
+Sometimes, infection or phlegm can reach this space via the auditory tube (Eustachian tube), which link to the back of the nose.

 Acute Otitis Media (AOM)

-These are fast and furious and very painful infections.
-They happen within a short period of time, normally associated with a fever and severe ear pain.
-They happen quite frequently in children and are easily missed.
-Other symptoms can include:
+These are fast and furious and very painful.
+They happen within a short time.
+It is associated with fever and severe ear pain.
+They happen quite commonly in children and are frequently missed by parents and doctors.

-- General crankiness like crying, irritability, inability to sleep
+- General crankiness like crying, irritable and inability to sleep

 - Rubbing and pulling of the ears

 - Hearing loss

 - Blood or yellowish substance coming out of the ears

 Otitis Media with Effusion (OME)

 These conditions are easier to miss but also very common.
 Some of their symptoms are similar to those above but they generally have a slower onset and are more subtle.

 The patient might notice the following symptoms:

 - Fullness or pressure in the ears

-- Popping sound that sounds like bubble wrap being popped, especially when going up and down in lifts
+- Popping sound that sounds like bubble wrap being popped, especially when going up and down lifts

 - Hearing loss and blocked feeling in ears

 Many patients come to us thinking they have earwax, but they might actually have this.

 We have collected many images of eardrums to help our future colleagues better recognise these conditions.

 |Zenith Collections of Middle Ear Infections